scottaw66/scottwillsey/src/content/posts/bbedit-logfiles.md

 [![BBEdit1](../../assets/images/posts/BBEdit1-AF741674-37FB-46A3-8751-BBDEA0A363D0.png)](/images/posts/BBEdit1-AF741674-37FB-46A3-8751-BBDEA0A363D0.jpg)

-If I want to look at only entries for 192.168.5.5 and 192.168.5.109, I can open the Search dialog box with ⌘F and put it a regular expression to search for that.
+If I want to look at only entries for 192.168.5.5 and 192.168.5.109, I can open the Search dialog box with ⌘F and put in a regular expression to search for that.

 [![BBEdit2](../../assets/images/posts/BBEdit2-AF741674-37FB-46A3-8751-BBDEA0A363D0.png)](/images/posts/BBEdit2-AF741674-37FB-46A3-8751-BBDEA0A363D0.jpg)